glatigny/woi-spec/manifesto/introduce-new-concepts.md

 Since the main identity is signed by an authority, that identity is precious and should be protected using a strong security system, such as a hardware cryptographic key for example.
 That key should be use the less possible and only for "administration" operation or recovery.
 Creation of "devices" to access the identity content (and sub-identities) should use that key.\
 With one single point of failure, the organization (and rights) given to identities must be limited; the main key, used as a recovery might have also some identified backup plans.\
 The Shamir secret sharing algorithm is a way to split a secret to multple "people" and create a backup.

+### Why not "Decentralized identifiers" (DIDs)?

+DID wants to eliminate the requirement of centralized authorities and gives to entities (human and non-human), the ability to control their digital identifiers without the need of external authorities.

+The decentralized part of DID is the usage of blockchain technologies.

+By using a decentralized organization, trust has the same issues than PGP: It should use a "web of trust" organization or a selection of authorities: [Ecosystem Trust White Paper](https://identity.foundation/publications/DecentralizingTrustInIdentitySystems.pdf).\
+With the same drawbacks that we could see with SSL certificates: the creation of a business without the guarantee of security.\
+While the "fediverse" (ActivityPub protocol) choose a federation organization, a fully decentralized identifier system cannot organize the trust.
+Even in a federated organization, each entity choose its level of trust with the other entities.

+Thus, choosing a "server" with Mastodon is creating an account that can communicate with other accounts in the fediverse.
+Nevertheless, it is possible to create multiple accounts in different "servers" in the fediverse; there is no main authority for all the entities, each one is being independent and exchanging with the others.

 ## Issue/Reflection: Easy way to first contact